Jefiozie/ngx-aws-deploy/README.md

     2. The bucket you would like the files to be uploaded.
     3. The Secret Access Key
     4. The Access key Id
+    5. The folder where the files should be uploaded (optional)

 5. After these step your `angular.json` is update with a new builder: